IQSS/dataverse-frontend/README.md

 >
 > However, using Keycloak is not mandatory.
 If you do not require authentication for Dataverse built-in users, you can use any OIDC provider to handle user authentication in the SPA.
 >
-> For supporting built-in users, Keycloak must be properly configured and integrated with the Dataverse backend using the Dataverse Built-in Users SPI.
+> For supporting built-in users, Keycloak must be properly configured and integrated with the Dataverse backend using the [Dataverse Built-in Users SPI][dv_repo_builtin_users_spi_provider].
 >
 > On the SPA side, ensure that the PKCE environment variables are set up to connect to the chosen OIDC provider for authentication.
 >